Factors impeding successful engineering project management in a specialised global drilling services company

 Wilson, Welma (North-West University, 2010)Owner companies should consider all elements of Document Management during a project’s life cycle, identify shortcomings and address them successfully to ensure successful completion of projects and ultimately to also ...

-Bocibo, Roseline Mamkhowa (2016)The purpose of this study is to understand the role of project risk management to reduce failure in information technology projects.
+Bocibo, Roseline Mamkhowa (North-West University, 2016)The purpose of this study is to understand the role of project risk management to reduce failure in information technology projects.
 In order to accomplish the purpose of the study the research questions were developed ...

 Exploring the behavioural competencies of the future project manager : perspectives from a South African project management organisation Semple, Keven John (North-West University, 2011)Project management is as much art as it is science.
 Competence of project managers is receiving increasing interest as more organisations accept that project performance has an impact on organisational performance.
 Scholars ...